rust-lang/book/src/ch09-02-vectors.md

 ```

 What's the matter here?
 Remember what can happen when we `push` to a vector: it
-might have to go get more memory, and copy all of the values to that new
+might have to go get more memory and copy all of the values to that new
 memory.
 If it has to do this, our `first` would be pointing to old, invalid
 memory!